-“I couldn’t choose between the two,” says Edward Laskowski, MD, a resident and professor of physical medicine at Mayo Clinic.
+“I couldn’t choose between the two,” says Dr. Edward Laskowski, a professor of physical medicine at Mayo Clinic.
 “Sleep and exercise are like food and water.”

 Not only are both necessary, but it’s difficult to get healthy doses of one without the other.
 “When you look at the research, regular physical activity is important for high-quality sleep, and high-quality sleep is important for physical performance,” says Cheri Mah, a sleep medicine researcher at Stanford University and the University of California, San Francisco.

 But when pressed to choose one that’s more important, Mah grudgingly decides on sleep.
 “Sleep is foundational,” she says.
 While specific needs vary from person to person, she says most of the scientific literature suggests adults need a minimum of seven hours of good sleep every night.
 “Lots of individuals think they can operate on less, but when you test them, you find they’re not performing at their best,” Mah says.
 “They get used to feeling tired, and they think that’s the norm.”